gabriellydasi/gabriellydasi/README.md

 - Majoring in Information Systems at University of Pernambuco
 - Interactive story and RPGs are my favorite type of games
 - Love entertainment that involves themes like suspense, science fiction and period
-- Enhancing proficiency in new languages and technologies to secure an entry-level position as a back-end developer
+- Enhancing proficiency in new languages and technologies to secure an entry-level position as a developer

 ##